arun-apad/cookpad_sandwushi/README.md

 >
 > Formula = No. images the model classified as sandwich correctly / total no of sandwich images

-> **Interpreting the results:** Using **food101 data for testing** , the **cookpad\_model** has an overall accuracy greater for sushi over sandwich ( **recall =.8 vs .74** )but, it has a slightly better precision for sandwich over sushi ( **precision =.75 vs .78** ).
+> ##  **Interpreting the results:**
+> Using **food101 data for testing** , the **cookpad\_model** has an overall accuracy greater for sushi over sandwich ( **recall =.8 vs .74** )but, it has a slightly better precision for sandwich over sushi ( **precision =.75 vs .78** ).
 This means that there is a tendency for the model over-learn sushi better than sandwich or that there are anomalies/bad labels in the testing or training data.
-Removing anomalies and training the data or decreasing the learning-rate and increasing the iteration will show better precision for both.
+Removing anomalies and training the data or decreasing the learning-rate and increasing the iterations will show better precision for both.
 Overall the model does much better when tested on unseen test data from the same cookpad dataset **accuracy=85%.**

 ## **Section 5**